Talking Therapies

 Drawing on training from Tavistock Relationships in London, I support couples through evidence-based approaches tailored to your unique situation.
 Whether you're at a crossroads or simply wish to strengthen your bond, therapy can help restore warmth, empathy and resilience in your relationship.

-£100 - £120
+-

-50 minutes
+50 minutes - £120.00 to £140.00

-75 - 120 minutes
+120 minutes - £800.00

-The Full Autism Assessment includes:
+Specialist Autism Assessment

 Autism Diagnostic Interview (ADI-R) with parents or carers.
 This structured interview can take place remotely via video link and usually lasts around 2 hours (with breaks if required).
 The child or young person does not need to be present for this part.